Ilyushin Il-96: Il-96-400M

 In February 2017, it was announced that Russia's United Aircraft Corporation had signed a contract with its subsidiary Ilyushin Aviation Complex for the development of a new version of Ilyushin Il-96-400 wide-body passenger airliner to compete with the Boeing 777-9 and Airbus A350-1000.
 The Il-96-400M is the passenger version of the Il-96-400T cargo aircraft.
 Its fuselage is 9.65 m longer than the existing Il-96-300 passenger variant.
 The new interior will fit with overhead compartment, and the planned seating capacity is 390 passengers.

 In 2017, the Russian Government injected ₽3.6 billion ($ million) into the Ilyushin Il-96-400M.

 By January 2020, the first test-flight airframe was in final assembly and the wing and fuselage were joined, to be finished at the end of 2020 before a first flight in 2021, but by April 2021 it was announced that the aircraft will not enter mass production as expected, only two will be produced, because of "lack of interest from the airlines and the worldwide idling of the long-range fleet due to the pandemic".
 Still, due to sanctions, on 15 August 2022, it was announced that the first flight of the Il-96-400M was planned.
 On 7 June 2023, the United Aircraft Corporation rolled out Russia's future wide-body passenger airliner.
 It made its first flight on 1 November 2023, but the engine is still PS-90.
 Starting in 2025, this model will be included in the national plan to prepare for mass production.

 Il-96-400TZ

 In January 2015, a new tanker variant of the Il-96, designated the Il-96-400TZ (Russian: ТЗ for топливозаправщик – fuel replenisher), was proposed, with an initial order for two aircraft placed by the Russian Ministry of Defense.
 The new tanker would have been able to transfer more than 65 tons (IL-78M 40 tons) of fuel at a distance of up to 3500 km (Il-78M 3000 km).
 Universal aviation refueling systems ORM-1, proven on existing combat aircraft tankers Il-78/78М, would have been installed on the aircraft.
 According to Alexei Krivoruchko, Russian Deputy Minister of Defense, factory trials of the Il-96-400TZ are expected to be completed in May, 2020.
 However this is previously cancelled due to differences between Russian MoD and Ilyushin, and in favor of much proven Il-76MD-90A platform, which is the Il-78M-90A.
+The two airframes, RA-96103 and RA-96101 was later reverted back to Il-96-400T standard and delivered to Sky Gates Airlines.